Westland Wasp: Royal Navy

-The Wasp HAS.1 was introduced to service in the small ships role in 1964, after an intensive period of trials by 700(W) IFTU between June 1963 and March 1964.
+The Wasp HAS.1 was introduced to service in the small ships role in 1964, after an intensive period of trials by 700(W) Intensive Flying Trials Unit between June 1963 and March 1964.
 It served in this primary role with 829 Naval Air Squadron, but also in training units to supply crews for the front line with 706 NAS between 1965 and 1967 and in 703 NAS between 1972 and 1981.
-Single airframes also served for light liaison duties in the Commando Assault squadrons, 845 NAS and 848 NAS until 1973.
+Single airframes also served for light liaison duties in the Commando Assault squadrons, 845 NAS and 848 NAS, until 1973.
 Although effective as a submarine killer, it was best deployed paired with a Wessex HAS.3 submarine hunter.
 In the late 1970s, the Westland Lynx started to replace the Wasp.

 On 25 April 1982 the Argentinian submarine ARA Santa Fe was spotted by a Wessex helicopter from HMS Antrim.
-The Wessex and a Westland Lynx HAS.2 from HMS Brilliant then attacked it with depth charges, a Mk 46 torpedo, and also strafed it with GPMG.
+The Wessex and a Lynx HAS.2 from HMS Brilliant then attacked it with depth charges, a Mk 46 torpedo, and also strafed it with General Purpose Machine Gun.
 A Wasp launched from HMS Plymouth and two Wasps launched from HMS Endurance fired AS.12 anti-ship missiles at the submarine, scoring hits.
 Santa Fe was damaged badly enough to prevent her from submerging.
 The crew abandoned the submarine at the jetty on South Georgia and surrendered to the British forces, thus becoming the first casualty of the sea war, as well as the first direct engagement by the Royal Navy Task Force.

-The last Wasp was finally withdrawn from service in 1988 when the last of the Type 12 Rothesay-class frigates was decommissioned.
+The last Wasp was withdrawn from service in 1988 when the last of the Type 12 Rothesay-class frigates was decommissioned.

 Royal Malaysian Navy

-The Wasp came into service with the Royal Malaysian Navy quite late, compared to the others nations who procured the aircraft.
-She joined the RMN on 8 April 1988.
-The Wasp had a relatively short career with that navy, being phased out just ten years later when they were replaced by the Eurocopter Fennec.
+The Wasp came into service with the Royal Malaysian Navy quite late, compared to the other nations who procured the aircraft when it joined the RMN on 8 April 1988.
+The Wasp had a relatively short career and was phased out ten years later, replaced by the Eurocopter Fennec.